Inland Spousal Sponsorship: Open Work Permit pilot program extended

 To be eligible for a Spousal Open Work Permit, certain conditions must be met:

 • Sponsor must be a Canadian citizen or Permanent Resident

 • Must be legally married, have a marriage certificate OR considered Common-law (living together for 12 months continuously at some point, with appropriate evidence)

 • Sponsor and Spouse being sponsored BOTH must reside in Canada and provide evidence of co-habitation (lease agreement, property deed, utility bills, telephone bills, bank statements, etc). *IRCC has become more strict on this requirement since Dec 2016.

-• Application must be submitted (by mail) for Inland processing, in Canada, along with an Open Work Permit application AND the application must be duly completed in order to be accepted by CPC-M visa office for processing.
+• A Spousal Sponsorship application must be submitted (by mail) for Inland processing, in Canada, along with an Open Work Permit application AND the application must be duly completed in order to be accepted by CPC-M visa office for processing.
 (If the application is not complete, it will be returned after 2.5 months and must be re-submitted)

 * Once the Inland Spousal Sponsorship application is accepted for processing, it will take 2 months to receive confirmation from CPC-M with instructions to link the application online.
 Two weeks immediately following, the Open Work Permit will be mailed.
 Important Advice: